okaisx/cybersecurity-project-v1/network-design-vmware/README.md

 <!-- Network design and implementation within VMware Workstation 17 pro -->

 For this network, I've used the Virtual Network Editor feature in VMware Workstation to create three networks, while also making use of the default NAT network (VMnet8).
+In the network editor, I've given the networks I've created custom names to help myself keep track of the IP addressing.
 The pfSense firewall/router VM will have network interfaces for each network:

 - **NAT (VMnet8)**
 	- 192.168.254.0/24
 	- To give internet access to the pfSense VM which will provide internet access to the other networks as necessary
 	- DHCP will be enabled on this network to dynamically assign an IP to the pfSense VM

-- **VMnet1**
+- **Cybersecurity 10 (VMnet2)**
 	- 10.10.10.0/24
 	- Host-only network which will only have internet access through the pfSense VM
 	- pfSense VM will be assigned a static IP address of 10.10.10.254